ircdocs/modern-irc/index.md

 Message Example:

       dan-!d@localhost QUIT :Quit: Bye for now!
-        ; dan- is exiting the network with the message:
-        ;   "Quit: Bye for now!
+                                       ; dan- is exiting the network with the message: "Quit: Bye for now!"

 ## Channel Operations